Norah Jones: 2004–2009: Feels like Home, Not Too Late and The Fall

-2007: Not Too Late

 Jones released her third album, Not Too Late, on January 30, 2007.
 The album was the first for which she wrote or co-wrote every song.
 She has said some of these songs are much darker than those on her previous albums.
 Not Too Late was mostly recorded at Jones's home studio.
 It is her first album without producer Arif Mardin, who died in the summer of 2006.
 Jones described the sessions as "fun, relaxed and easy" and without a deadline; Blue Note executives reportedly did not know she was recording an album.
 The song "My Dear Country" is political commentary; she wrote it before the United States Presidential election day in 2004.
 Not Too Late reached the No. 1 position in twenty countries.
 Not Too Late had the third-best first week of sales in 2007, behind Avril Lavigne's The Best Damn Thing and Linkin Park's Minutes to Midnight.
 It reached No. 1 in the U.S., selling 405,000 copies.
 EMI announced that Not Too Late reached gold, platinum or multi-platinum in 21 countries as of February 2007.
 The album has sold 4 million copies worldwide.
 That same year she sang "American Anthem" for the Ken Burns documentary The War.

-2009: The Fall

 Jones's fourth studio album, The Fall, debuted at No. 3 on the Billboard 200 in November 2009, selling 180,000 copies in its first week.
-Although it was her first album that did not reach No. 1 in the United States it did receive critical acclaim.
+Although it was her first album that did not reach No. 1 in the United States, it did receive critical acclaim.
 As part of the promotional drive for the album, Jones performed on Dancing with the Stars, Late Show with David Letterman, Good Morning America and other television programs.
 The Fall featured a St. Bernard on the cover; his name is Ben.
 The album's lead single, "Chasing Pirates", peaked at No. 13 on Hot Adult Contemporary Tracks and No. 7 on Jazz Songs.
 Billboard's 2000–2009 decade awards ranked Jones as the top jazz recording artist, at No. 60 best Artist.
 Come Away With Me was elected the No. 4 album and No. 1 jazz album.

 Jones earned a platinum certification by the RIAA for sales of 1 million copies of The Fall.
 The album sold 1.5 million copies worldwide and was certified gold or platinum in 14 countries as of 2010.
 "Baby, It's Cold Outside", a duet with Willie Nelson, was nominated in the Best Pop Collaboration with Vocals category.
-In 2009, Jones performed "Come Away With Me" and "Young Blood" at the end of the Apple Inc.'s It's Only Rock and Roll press conference on September 9 in San Francisco, for the release of iTunes 9 and video camera-equipped iPods, among other items She also made a guest appearance and performed with other artists on the season three finale of the NBC series 30 Rock Jones started her fourth world tour on March 5, 2010.
+In 2009, Jones performed "Come Away With Me" and "Young Blood" at the end of the Apple Inc.'s It's Only Rock and Roll press conference on September 9 in San Francisco, for the release of iTunes 9 and video camera-equipped iPods, among other items She also made a guest appearance and performed with other artists on the season three finale of the NBC series 30 Rock.
+Jones started her fourth world tour on March 5, 2010.